-- 1. Complete the Health Science Emergency Medicine course at Mt.
-Diablo High School with a grade of "B" or better. - 2.
-Receive a "B" or better on the agreed upon college/high school final exam procedure. - 3.
-Be recommended for credit by the high school teacher. - 4.
-Apply for admission at Los Medanos College. - 5.
-Register for CATEMA for electronic recommendation of college credit within the academic year in which credit was earned. - 6.
-Upon completion of the above, the student will receive on his/her LMC and CCCCD (California Community College District) transcript the units of credit for LMC's EMS-009 "Emergency Medical Responder" course. - 7.
+- 1. Students must apply to Los Medanos College and register in CATEMA in order to receive credit recommendations by their high school teacher. - 2.
+Students must be recommended for credit by their high school teacher in CATEMA.
+Teachers recommend credit at their discretion. - 3.
+Students must complete the ROP Emergency Responder class at Mt.
+Diablo High School with an overall grade of "B" or better. - High school/Adult Ed. teachers will enter this grade in CATEMA. - 4.
+Students must earn a "B" or better on the agreed upon college/high school final exam procedure.
+High school teachers will enter this exam grade in CATEMA. - 5.
+Articulated college credit may only be recommended by the high school teacher and received by the student within the academic year in which it was earned. - 6.
+Upon completion of the above, the student will receive on his/her LMC and CCCCD (California Community College District) transcript the units of credit for LMC's EMS-009 Emergency Responder course. - 7.
 College transcripts will reflect the FINAL EXAM GRADE earned and will be notated as \Credit by Exam.